 TRS provides retirement, death, and disability benefits.
 A member is eligible for normal retirement at age 60 with five years of service, age 55 with 30 years of service or any age with 35 years of service.
 A member may retire with 30 years of credited service at any age with the pension reduced actuarially if the member retires before age 55.
+All members hired after July 1, 2015 may retire with the pension reduced actuarially if the member is between ages 60 and 62 with 10 years of service or between ages 55 and 62 with 30 years of service.
 Terminated members with at least five, but less than 20, years of credited service who do not withdraw their accumulated contributions are entitled to a deferred retirement commencing at age 62.
+For all employees hired after July 1, 2015, this age increases to 64.

 Retirement benefits are equivalent to 2% of average annual salary multiplied by years of service.
 Average salary is the average of the 5 highest fiscal years of earnings during the last 15 fiscal years of earnings.
 Chapter 18, Article 7A of the West Virginia State Code assigns the authority to establish and amend the provisions of the plan, including contribution rates, to the Legislature.